Saved from Development Hell

 - George Lucas began development on Red Tails in 1988 but could not get any studio to produce the film (due to studios being uneasy on an adventure film with a mostly black cast).
 Finally, he decided finance the film himself and had most of it filmed between 2009 and 2010.
 Then the film entered post-production hell due to the many scenes of visual effects, the difficulty in finding a distributor and the film's director being unavailable for reshoots (due to his work on the show Treme).
 The film was finally released in 2012.

-- The rights remake of the 1976 movie Sparkle were bought by Whitney Houston's production company in the mid 90's, and Aaliyah was intended to be cast as the lead.
+- The rights to the remake of the 1976 movie Sparkle were bought by Whitney Houston's production company in the mid 90's, and Aaliyah was intended to be cast as the lead.
 However, after Aaliyah's death in a plane crash in 2001, the film was not produced.
+In 2005, interest in the remake started again with Raven-Symoné in talks to star.
 In 2011, Mara Brock Akil and Salim Akil, the producers of Jumping the Broom, took on Sparkle as their next project (with Jordin Sparks in the lead and Houston as her mother) and filming ended in November 2011.
 The movie was released on August 17, 2012 (sadly, Houston had passed away earlier that year).

 - James Clavell's Tai-Pan and James A. Michener's Caravans had their film rights bought up by MGM, with the 1967 promotional short "Lionpower from MGM" announcing both as future projects.
 But MGM was falling apart and ultimately both books reached the screen through other means.
 Caravans arrived in 1978 via Universal, and Tai-Pan in 1986 through De Laurentiis Entertainment Group.